 Dealing with the authorities in Mississippi

-The grand jury voted to have Raggy arrested in order to stand trial for the molestation of leanne when she was.
+The grand jury voted to have Raggy arrested in order to stand trial for the molestation of Leanne when she was.
 10 years old.
-Leanne’s years of seeking to bring this man to justice has succeeded.
+Leanne’s years of seeking to bring this man to justice have succeeded.

-Leanne’s remarkable achievement is getting recognized by media.
+Leanne’s remarkable achievement is getting recognized by the media.

 Sarah Fowler of the Clarion Ledger posted 45 years later, ‘Uncle Raggy,’ ex-youth minister, indicted in sexual abuse case.